Alexdyn1927/manticore/README_Prometheus.md

 - **Type**: MIT License
 - **Copyright**: © 2019 Blaze

-A full copy of the license is available in the [LICENSE](LICENSE) file in the repository root.
+A copy of the full license is available in the [LICENSE](LICENSE) file in the project root.

-The MIT License is a permissive open-source license that allows you to:
-- Use the software commercially
-- Modify the software
+#### Key Permissions
+- Commercial use
-- Distribute the software
+- Modification
-- Sublicense the software
+- Distribution
-- Use the software for private use
+- Private use

+#### Conditions
-The only condition is that the original copyright notice must be included in any substantial portion of the software.
+- License and copyright notice must be included
+- No warranty is provided

+For complete details, please review the full license text.